Skip to Main Content

 If you have a side hustle, run a freelance business or have a small business with revenue of less than a million dollars per year, you’ll probably want a business credit card.
 Business credit cards have a lot of advantages, including the ability to earn rewards on business expenses and build your business credit score.
 If you have employees who need access to your business line of credit, you can make them authorized users on your business credit card.

-However, if your small business is legally classified as a corporation, has revenue in the millions and has multiple employees who need access to a corporate credit account, it might be time to consider a corporate credit card.
-Corporate cards do not require a personal guarantee, so it’s a good idea to make sure your business has built up a solid credit history before applying.
+However, if your business is legally classified as a corporation, has revenue in the millions and has multiple employees who need access to a corporate credit account, it might be time to consider a corporate credit card.

-How do corporate credit cards work?
+Types of corporate credit cards

 In many ways, corporate credit cards function a lot like personal credit cards or small-business credit cards.
-You can use your corporate credit card to make purchases for your business, and many corporate cards allow your business to earn rewards on corporate purchases.
+You can use your corporate credit card to make purchases for your business, and many corporate cards allow your business to earn rewards on purchases.
 Your business will need to make regular payments on your corporate credit card account, and your corporate card usage and payment history will factor into your business credit score.

-- Access to accounting software and services designed to help your business manage its corporate line of credit.
+• Access to accounting software and services designed to help your business manage its corporate line of credit

-- Discounts on common business expenses and retailers.
+• Discounts on common business expenses and retailers

 How do you qualify for a corporate credit card?